-- 1. Is guilty of fraud or deceit in procuring or attempting to procure a license - 2.
-Is guilty of a crime involving moral turpitude or of gross immorality that would tend to bring reproach upon the EMS profession - 3.
-Is unfit or incompetent due to the use of alcohol, or is addicted to the use of habit-forming drugs to such an extent as to render the licensee unsafe or unreliable
+1. Is guilty of fraud or deceit in procuring or attempting to procure a license

+2. Is guilty of a crime involving moral turpitude or of gross immorality that would tend to bring reproach upon the EMS profession

+3. Is unfit or incompetent due to the use of alcohol, or is addicted to the use of habit-forming drugs to such an extent as to render the licensee unsafe or unreliable

-- 4. Is mentally incompetent - 5.
-Is guilty of unprofessional conduct of a character likely to deceive, defraud, or injure the public in matters pertaining to health - 6.
-Has willfully or repeatedly violated any of the provisions of this act - 7.
-Has been convicted of a felony - 8.
-Has been convicted of any violation of a Federal or State law relating to controlled substances - 9.
-Has any other reasons authorized by law - 10.
-Has been placed on a State and/or Federal abuse registry - 11.
-Has been court martialed or disciplined or administratively discharged by the military
+5. Is guilty of unprofessional conduct of a character likely to deceive, defraud, or injure the public in matters pertaining to health

+6. Has willfully or repeatedly violated any of the provisions of this act

+8. Has been convicted of any violation of a Federal or State law relating to controlled substances

+11. Has been court martialed or disciplined or administratively discharged by the military